 The pupil is participating in standards-based, performance-based credit that is awarded in accordance with 704 KAR 3:305, and that falls within one (1) or more of the categories of standards-based course work.
 A pupil may be counted in attendance for performance-based credit for a class or block for the year or semester in which the pupil initially enrolled in the class or block if the pupil demonstrates proficiency in accordance with local policies.
 4 & 7

 Students attending basic training required by a branch of the United States Armed Forces shall be considered present for all purposes for up to ten (10) days.3

+Students participating in any of the page programs of the General Assembly.3

 STUDENTS BJ09.122